![]() |

 » View this passage in NIV (Bible Gateway)

 Trying to teach a stubborn fool is useless (v.
 9).
 It is a waste of time to try to teach someone who has no desire for wisdom.
 It is better to spend our time teaching those who really want to learn.
-To steal land from a neighbor by moving his boundary stone is bad but to take things from fatherless children is worse yet (vv.
+To steal land from a neighbor by moving his boundary stone is bad but to take things from orphans is worse yet (vv.
 10-11).
 The Lord opposes all who mistreat and steal from fatherless children.

 Application